jeylites/docker-homebridge/README.md

 * Raspberry Pi 1 Model B
 * Raspberry Pi 3 Model B
-* Raspberry Pi Zero W
+* Raspberry Pi Zero Wack

 [See the wiki for a guide on getting Homebridge up and running on a Raspberry Pi](https://github.com/oznu/docker-homebridge/wiki/Homebridge-on-Raspberry-Pi).